ninadepina/minor-mayhem/README.md

 Ensuring that your website is accessible to all users, including those with visual impairments, is an essential aspect of web design.
 One crucial consideration is the contrast between the colors used in your design.
 To address this, I conducted a thorough evaluation of color contrast throughout the website using a contrast checker.

 By utilizing a contrast checker, I assessed the color combinations present in various elements of the website, such as text, buttons, and backgrounds.
 This process allowed me to verify that the color choices adhere to recognized accessibility standards, ensuring that the content remains legible and discernible for individuals with visual challenges.

+### Keyboard navigation

+I tested the website using a keyboard to ensure that all interactive elements are accessible and usable.
+I navigated through the website using the Tab key and the arrow keys.
+I also tested the website using the Tab key and the arrow keys in combination with the Shift key to ensure that the focus order is logical and intuitive.

+The main issue I encountered was that different browsers have different ways to go through a website.
+You think every browser has navigation with the Tab key standardly enabled, but that's not the case.
+For example, in Safari and Firefox, you have to enable this feature manually.
+Safari does have a different standard shortcut for this, `option + Tab`.

+### Screen reader

+I tested the website using a screen reader to ensure that all interactive elements are accessible and usable.
+I used VoiceOver on macOS.
+I made sure that the order was logical and that labels where correctly connected to their corresponding inputs (my input are either in the label or the label contains a `for` attribute).

 ---